 The original Infinity Blade was a game that showed the world that even on mobile devices incredible graphics, sound, and gameplay could be found.
 Epic Games, known for the Unreal Engine, used it to power the second installment of the series.
 Just like the first, incredible graphics are key, with gorgeous locations and battles to be fought.
 The story continues from the original games as you play as Siris, a warrior who (depending on how you played the previous game) defeated or joined the God King.
 If you have an iOS device, this game is worth every freakin' cent you pay for it!
-Here's our Infinity Blade II Review -
+Here's our Infinity Blade 2 Review.

-Normally, we start our reviews off with gameplay...but Infinity Blade is such a graphically astonishing game to be had on a smartphone, that there's no way we can pass up talking about it first!
+Normally, we start our reviews off with gameplay...but Infinity Blade 2 is such a graphically astonishing game to be had on a smartphone, that there's no way we can pass up talking about it first!
 You start out the game with Siris and Isa speaking about why Siris is at Saydhi's Estate.
 You are faced with a staircase leading to a large oriental-themed fortress.
 As you fight your way to the deathless "boss", you are greeted with fantastic architectural and environmental visuals.

-The gameplay of Infinity Blade is simple, yet elegant.
-A lot of games after the original Infinity Blade came out have replicated the style of gameplay due to its popularity.
-With the ability to block (touch shield in middle of screen), dodge (tap the bottom left of the screen), and parry (swipe towards the direction your enemy is attacking from), you control the battles with quick reflexes and timing.
+The gameplay of Infinity Blade 2 is simple, yet elegant.
+A lot of games after the original Infinity Blade came out to have replicated the style of gameplay due to its popularity.
+With the ability to block (touch shield in the middle of the screen), dodge (tap the bottom left of the screen), and parry (swipe towards the direction your enemy is attacking from), you control the battles with quick reflexes and timing.
 If you time things right you can get a powerful stab in, as well as complete combos for massive damage.
 You can also use magic, for those enemies that are just too hard to take down, using swiping patterns to cast particular bits of magic depending on what you have equipped.

 As you complete battles, you have the ability to complete "challenges" such as "Perform 3 perfect parries" in order to get more exp to level up, or even more loot!
 As you level up, you can (like before), increase your health, defense, block, and magic with each level.
 Weapons and armor, which you can buy with the gold littered around the game world and from battles, also have exp to be earned, becoming slightly stronger when mastered.
 Equip gems that you buy or receive from battles to augment them even further!